Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureIndustry & CommerceNotable EventsSettlements & Settlers.
 A significant historical month for this entry is February 1852.

 Location.
 38° 35.008′ N, 121° 30.291′ W. Marker is in Sacramento, California, in Sacramento County.
 It is in Old Sacramento.
-Marker is at the intersection of "J" Street and Commonwealth Avenue when traveling west on "J" Street.
+It is at the intersection of "J" Street and Commonwealth Avenue when traveling west on "J" Street.
 Touch for map.
 Marker is in this post office area: Sacramento CA 95814, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Vernon-Brannan House (within shouting distance of this marker); Eagle Theatre (within shouting distance of this marker); Booth Building (within shouting distance of this marker); The Pony Express (about 300 feet away, measured in a direct line); B.F.
+At least 8 other markers are within walking distance of this marker: Vernon-Brannan House (within shouting distance of this marker); Eagle Theatre (within shouting distance of this marker); Booth Building (within shouting distance of this marker); The Pony Express (about 300 feet away, measured in a direct line); B.F.
 Hastings Bank Building

 Paid Advertisement